-The evaluation will also focus on adherence to humanitarian principles, protection and gender issues and accountability to affected populations.
+The evaluation will also focus on assessing protection and gender issues and accountability to affected populations.

-The evaluation will adopt the norms and standards of the United Nations Evaluation Group (UNEG) and the evaluation criteria of the Development Assistance Committee of the Organization for Economic Cooperation and Development (OECD/DAC), namely: relevance, efficiency, effectiveness, sustainability as well as connectedness, coherence and coverage as applicable.
+The evaluation will adopt the norms and standards of the United Nations Evaluation Group (UNEG) and the evaluation criteria of the Development Assistance Committee of the Organization for Economic Cooperation and Development (OECD/DAC), namely: relevance, coherence, efficiency, effectiveness, sustainability as well as connectedness, and coverage as applicable.